June 10, 2022

 I suppose the real test is how well the SIG Sauer P365 actually carries.
 With over two years of daily carry my answer is it carries very well.
 Its small size allows it to be tucked easily away.
 I find it very comfortable for AIWB (Apendix Inside the Waist Band), even when seated in a vehicle.
 Plus you do not even notice it as you go about your day thanks to how little it weighs.

-Over the years I fed it variety of 9mm loads, from cheap steel case ball to high end expanding loads.
+Over the years I fed it a variety of 9mm loads, from cheap steel-case ball to high-end expanding loads.
 It eats everything.
 Practical accuracy is very good.
 I have used it around the farm on a variety of pests creating trouble.
 Most of the shots I have taken with it have been at night in conjunction with a handheld white light.
 I could not be more pleased with it.
 It does the job in the manner you would expect from a much larger gun.
 Plus, I enjoy shooting it on the range for practice.
 It’s fun, and my favorite pistol to date for concealed carry.

 OK, the SIG Sauer P365 has a lot going for it, but what about its cons?
 What don’t I like about it?
 Well, let’s be blunt, the design has had some reliability issues, especially when first released.
 Some customers reported problems with the slide not returning to battery.
 All of these gave me pause about considering the P365 as a carry pistol.
 This P365 has been out a while now, it is not breaking news, but I waited intentionally.
 I finally requested a review pistol in August of 2019 and guess what; it couldn’t make it through a magazine.
 It frequently failed to return to battery with any 9mm load I tried, including SIG Sauer’s own ammunition.
 So, I sent it in for repair.
 It was turned around very quickly, arrived back and has functioned perfectly ever since.
 But, it did have problems out of the box.